jessica-whelan/16S-Microbiome/README.md

-# 16S-Microbiome
+# 16S Sequencing Analysis Pipeline for Low Biomass Samples

-16S sequencing analysis pipeline for low biomass samples
+This repository contains an analysis pipeline for 16S sequencing data developed for low biomass microbiome samples.

-Explanation of repository files:
+All code and methods were developed by Jessica Whelan (jessica-whelan).

+---

+## Repository Contents

-16S-sequencing.R is the main code for this project, it includes pre-processing, filtering, alpha and beta diversity, and differential abundance analysis
+- **16S-sequencing.R** – Main analysis script for the project.
+Includes preprocessing, filtering, alpha and beta diversity, and ML-based differential abundance analysis.

-krona plot function.R is still in development, but will create a function to produce .html krona plots
+- **krona-plot-function.R** – In development; will generate interactive Krona HTML plots.

-testing-code.R is also in development, mainly includes different ways to visualize the data and also includes ANCOM-BC2 analysis for sensitivity purposes on the differential abundance analysis.
+- **testing-code.R** – Code that is still in development; used for visualization testing and includes ANCOM-BC2 analysis for sensitivity testing of differential abundance results.

-Once the files that are still in development are finalized, I will add them to the main code file.
+Once development of the new functions is finalized, they will be integrated into the main analysis script.

+---

+## Authorship and Usage

+This pipeline was developed and is maintained by Jessica Whelan (jessica-whelan).
+It serves as the upstream source for the analysis code used in the bmd-project repo.
+A corresponding fork is maintained under the `bmd-project` organization to support project-specific development and collaboration.

+Please acknowledge or cite this repository when using or adapting the code.
+Use of this code within the project is by permission, and redistribution or reuse outside the project should include appropriate citation or acknowledgment.

+© 2025 Jessica Whelan.
+All rights reserved.